Skip to Content

 For more details on accommodation on the Camino, the pros and cons of staying at albergues, tips, etc. check our detailed post Albergues on the Camino de Santiago.

-The best guidebook for the Portuguese Way of St.James
+The best guidebook

 For us, Camino de Santiago guidebooks by John Brierley are the best.
 We used his Pilgrim’s Guide to the Camino Portugués Lisbon – Porto – Santiago: including Camino Central, Variente Espiritual, Camino da Costa, & Senda Litoral on the Portuguese Camino and it was spot on, very helpful, and up-to-date.

-Luggage delivery service on the Camino Portuguese
+Luggage transfer on the Camino Portuguese

 It’s important to remember that public albergues on the Camino usually don’t allow luggage delivery.
 These albergues can’t be booked in advance and they won’t keep a bed for you even if your backpack is delivered there.
 Private albergues and hotels along the route have no problem with luggage delivery.